chiku/spambust/README.md

 How does it work?
 -----------------

-The server will render obfustated input tags for the user to fill.
+The server will render obfuscated input tags for the user to fill.
 The input tags for the user will be hidden.
 A spam bot would see the input tags will meaningful names and fill it in.
 The server will figure out that this response came from a bot and take approriate action.

 Running tests
 -------------